Turmeric yellow root

 - seasons & dyes food golden yellow

 Turmeric - Yellow Curd - Curcuma longa

-Turmeric, Curcuma longa, is a bright yellow rhizome, meaning it is an underground tribe or an antler-like rootstock.
+Turmeric, Curcuma longa, is a bright yellow rhizome, an underground tribe, or an antler-like rootstock.
 It looks very similar to the ginger, but it has a deeper yellow color.
 Like the ginger, this plant belongs to the family of ginger plants, and they cultivate it in the tropical climate of Southeast Asia.

-Turmeric has an earthy, full, and pepper alike flavor.
+Turmeric has an earthy, complete, and pepper alike flavor.
 It also smells somewhat woody with a slight note of ginger.
-It gives your food a yellow color implicative of saffron and gives you a lightly earthy-bitter taste.
+Finally, it gives your food a yellow color implicative of saffron and gives you a lightly earthy-bitter taste.